• A little speech bubble icon Blog

 9. Consider switching to a fertility-friendly lubricant while TTC.

 According to ASRM, some vaginal lubricants can affect sperm health in vitro.21 If you’re considering using a lubricant and want to be sure it’s conducive to conception, look for the FDA’s special classification (PEB) for fertility-friendly lubricants.
-To receive a PEB product code, a lubricant must be compatible with sperm, oocytes and embryos.22 You can find an FDA-approved list of fertility-friendly lubricants here.23
+To receive a PEB product code, a lubricant must be compatible with sperm, oocytes, and embryos.22 You can find an FDA-approved list of fertility-friendly lubricants here.23

 10. As you age, preparing your body for pregnancy stays (mostly) the same.